-GC, AW, NM, TL, HJ and NG conceptualised the study and designed the methodology.
+Author contributions.
+GC, AW, NM, TL, HJ and NG conceptualized the study and designed the methodology.
 GC and AW developed the software code.
-GC and AW performed the experiments and investigated and visualised the results.
+GC and AW performed the experiments and investigated and visualized the results.
 GC and ZC performed formal analysis.
-GC wrote the original paper draft with contributions from AW, NR, JD, JFO.
-All authors contributed to the interpretation of the results and review and editing of the paper draft.
+GC wrote the original paper draft with contributions from AW, NR, JD and JFO.
+All the authors contributed to the interpretation of the results and review and editing of the paper draft.
 NM and HJ supervised the work.